react-component/listy/README.md

 ## License

-rc-trigger is released under the MIT license.
+@rc-component/listy is released under the MIT license.